-“Esquivel” is set in the 1960s and will chronicle the life and career of the Mexican composer, producer
+“Esquivel” is set in the 1960s and will chronicle the life and career of the Mexican composer, producer and band leader.

 Esquivel’s recordings were sprung from obscurity in late 1994 when the Bar None label issued “Space Age Bachelor Pad Music,” a term that had been applied to the hi-fi music he pioneered in the 1960s.